eranpeer/FakeIt/README.md

 ## Limitations
 * Currently only GCC, Clang and MSC++ are supported.
+* On GCC, optimization flag O2 and O3 are not supported.
+You bust compile the test project with -O1 or -O0.
 * In MSC++, your project must have Edit And Continue debug mode on (https://msdn.microsoft.com/en-us/library/esaeyddf.aspx) which is same of /ZI compiler switch.
 If you don't use this, you will have exceptions mocking destructors (which includes unique_ptr and other smart pointers).
 * Can't mock classes with multiple inheritance.
 * Can't mock classes with virtual inheritance.